Set up duplicate detection rules to keep your data clean

 Select the criteria to be used to identify a record as a duplicate.

-If you are creating a new rule:
+If you're creating a new rule:

-In the Matching Record Type box, choose the type of record to compare.
+In the Matching Record Type box, select the type of record to compare.
 In most cases, you'll probably want to use the same record type for Base Record Type and Matching Record Type.
 It's also useful to be able to compare different record types.
 For example, you might want to compare the Email field in Contacts to the Email field in Leads.

 If you want the rule to consider only active records while detecting duplicates, select the Exclude inactive matching records check box.
 You should also select this check box if your duplicate detection rule criteria are based on a status field.